elmarsto/hi-script/plan.md

-#Language description
+#HTTPScript
+##Language Reference
+###Basic syntax
 Comments are Lisp style, e.g. they are lines starting with -- and ending with \n.
 The statement delimiter is \n, except inside a multiline JSON literal.
 Whitespace is never semantic, and is ignored everywhere except inside strings.
 By convention, httpscript source files are typeset in a columnar format that (vaguely and accidentally) resembles assembly.

+##Fundamental concepts
 The central concept is the stack.
 There can be stacks of stacks, but for now just think about the main stack, which is pre-loaded with the values of the parameters passed to the function (and nothing else).
 The earliest (bottommost) element is referred to by the special symbol ^ (nm. regexp '^') and the latest (uppermost) element is referred to as 0.
 (I.e., it's a 0-based array.)

 Stack elements may also be named with labels, so that they may be referred to directly (i.e. without pushing and popping.)

-These labels are reactive stack indices.
+These labels are _Reactive Stack Indices_.
 A 'reactive stack index' is an index to a particular entry that is incremented when intervening elements are added to the stack, and decremented when they are removed.
 That way, it always points to the same entry.
-They may also be used to specify ranges (and eventually slices).
-They may also be used for arithmetic, so e.g. 'label_1 + 1' is the label for the element immediately prior to label_1 on the stack.
-Finally, the value at a particular label is accessed with a prefixed tilde, i.e. ~label_1.
+They may also be used to specify ranges.
+They may also be used for arithmetic, so e.g. '@(#label\_1 + 1)' pulls out the value of the element immediately prior to the stack element labelled by label\_1.

+@ converts a number into a stack indexFIXME

 Labels are declared by suffixing the first word of a statement with the equal sign: